nam20485/ai-providers-db/docs/feature-plan.md

 ## Current State Assessment

-- Data is split between `provider-data/initialData.json` (JSON) and `provider-data/batch2.json` (JavaScript object).
-The app merges them at runtime and caches in `window.storage`.
+- Data has been consolidated into `provider-data/providers.json`; the former `initialData.json` and `batch2.json` files have been retired.
 - Capability badges are generated from the `client_types` array and styled client-side; no explicit boolean flags exist.
 - The UI is a single-page React component rendered via `createRoot` and bundled with esbuild.
 There is no routing or detail view.
 - The `ProviderData` TypeScript interface lacks OpenAI compatibility metadata, model pricing breakdowns, and explicit structure for per-model pricing.